 Visiting Assistant Professor of Music

-ABD, Princeton University
+Ph.D., Princeton University

-A large part of Professor Dancigers' musical output is for NOW Ensemble, whose second album Awake charted at #2 on Amazon's Classical Music Charts and was featured on NPR's All Things Considered.
-His music has been described in the New York Times as "entrancing" and "rich in beguiling timbres", and in The Classical Review as "fresh and vibrant."
+A large part of Professor Dancigers' musical output is for NOW Ensemble, whose second album Awake charted at No. 2 on Amazon's Classical Music Charts and was featured on NPR's “All Things Considered.”
+His music has been described in the New York Times as "entrancing" and "rich in beguiling timbres," and in The Classical Review as "fresh and vibrant."
 Orchestral performances have included the Alabama Symphony Orchestra, Albany Symphony Orchestra, the Minnesota Orchestra, the Cabrillo Festival Orchestra, and the New York Youth Symphony.
-In 2013 his piano piece "The Bright Motion" was used in choreography by New York City Ballet choreographer Justin Peck for performances at the Fall for Dance festival in New York City Center.